-According to a Federal Reserve survey, if faced with an unexpected $400 expense, almost 40% of American adults say they wouldn’t be able to cover it with cash, savings or a credit card charge they could quickly pay off.
+According to a Federal Reserve survey, if faced with an unexpected $400 expense, 32% of American adults say they wouldn’t be able to cover it with cash, savings, or a credit card paid off at the next statement.

 Have these savings shortcomings always existed?
 Not exactly, the data shows.

 In the 1960s and ’70s, the typical U.S. family saved about 10% of its disposable income.
 Today?
-According to Marketwatch.com, that average is 3% – barely enough to keep up with inflation.
+That average is 5% — barely enough to keep up with inflation.
 In fact, at the current rate, saving hardly makes a tangible impact.